ZeyaRizvi/SOLO_FSD_CT2/README.md

 # SOLO_SQUAD Student Team Members Management Application

-A full-stack web application for managing student team members, built with the MERN stack (MongoDB, Express, React, and Node.js).
+A comprehensive full-stack web app designed to manage student team members, developed using the MERN stack—MongoDB, Express.js, React, and Node.js.

 ## Features

-- Display team name across the application
+* Display the team name consistently throughout the application

-- Add new team members with profile images
+* Add new team members along with their profile pictures

-- View all team members in a responsive grid layout
+* Browse all team members in a responsive grid layout

-- View detailed information about individual team members
+* Access detailed profiles for each team member

-- RESTful API endpoints for member data management
+* Utilize RESTful API endpoints to manage member data

 ## Project Structure